Refined Cauchy identity for spin Hall-Littlewood symmetric rational functions: Refined Cauchy identity. Proof of the first main result

 When $a=0$ (that is, $\gamma=1$), we can ignore the vertical column of vertices on the right, and so $\mathscr{Z}^{\gamma=1}_{N}$ essentially becomes the partition function of the inhomogeneous six vertex model with weights $R_{u_iv_j}$ (given in \Cref{fig:R_weights}) and domain wall boundary conditions.
 For general $a\ne 0$ (that is, for $\gamma\ne 1$) we may call the boundary conditions the \emph{decorated domain wall}.
 The decorated boundary conditions depend on three extra parameters, $s_0$, $\xi_0$, and $\gamma=q^a$. \end{definition}

 \begin{definition}[Refined Cauchy partition function] Assume that the spectral parameters $u_i,v_j$ satisfy \eqref{eq:admissible_u_v}.
 Denote by

 the partition function of the vertex configuration as in \Cref{fig:Z_S_partition_functions} (right).
 Here the vertex weights in the bottom part are $w_{u_i\xi_x,s_x}$ and the weights in the top part are $w_{v_j/\xi_x,s_x}^*$.
-The boundary conditions are $1$ on the right, $0$ on the left and everywhere at the top and the bottom except the zeroth column.
+The boundary conditions are $1$ on the left, $0$ on the right and everywhere at the top and the bottom except the zeroth column.
 In the zeroth column, there are $a$ arrows entering from the bottom and exiting from the top. \end{definition}